Afonso8808/m431_pe24c_Game_Chooser/resources/IPERKA/04_Realize.md

   * The first step was to create the repository directly on GitHub.
 I navigated to [GitHub](https://github.com) and created a new repository named `m431_pe24c_Game_Chooser`.

 * **Added files directly through the GitHub website**
-  * I created necessary files such as `index.html`, `main.js`, and `styles.css` directly on the GitHub website through the web interface.
+  * I created necessary files such as `index.html` and `main.js` directly on the GitHub website through the web interface.
   * For now, I kept the project simple and did not use a specific folder structure, so everything was initially stored at the root of the repository.

 * **Committing changes**